KhyonieTitanborn/Opus/Instructions.md

 `world`: A Minecraft world.
 This is the world's canonical name (I.E what's saved when the server shuts down, often "world", "world_nether", and "world_the_end").

+When a datatype ends with "...", such as "`<var>...`", zero or more of the given type may be specified, with no upper limit.

 Some instructions may require a canonical Java enum to be supplied, this will usually look like `<org.bukkit.entity.EntityType>`.
 When these enums are required, the necessary documentation will be supplied below the instruction, and possible values will be under "Enum Constant Summary" on these pages, and will be in all uppercase.

 When it may not be entirely clear what a parameter is, the parameter will be shown as "`<name (type)>`".